mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 This power strip has worked well.
 The rear outlets have wide enough spacing that brick-style power plugs don't block adjacent outlets.

-Noting in my rack plugs into the front outlets, but I occasionally find them useful when I have a device I want to test for a few hours.
+Nothing in my rack plugs into the front outlets, but I occasionally find them useful when I have a device I want to test for a few hours.

 ### Review: CyberPower CPS1215RMS

 - Grade: C

 I bought this power strip a few years ago [for the rack at my work office](/retrospectives/2021/05/).
 My main issue is that the outlets are too close together.
-A lot of the things I plug in at the office are bricks, so they cover two outlets.
+A lot of the things I plug in at the office have wide power bricks, so they cover two outlets.

 ## Choosing rack shelves